 Complexagons: a lace knitting stitch pattern

-I was knitting a honeycomb mesh gauge swatch, and kept wondering what it would look like if I tried the set of maneuvers in this blog post.
+I was knitting a honeycomb mesh gauge swatch, and kept wondering what it would look like if I tried a 5-to-2 decrease (five stitches become two).
 Finally, I had to set aside the gauge swatch and try it.

 The result is possibly too complicated to be worth it; certainly I don’t want to knit a large project in it myself.
 But I thought the result was interesting and that someone else might at least like to knit a sample of it, so here we are.
 The end result is almost unrecognizable as knitting.
 Mistakes are difficult to drop down and repair from the rows above.
 If you like a challenge, go for it!